User interfaces

 Starting point

-Riesen Design had the pleasure of creating Napa School’s website in collaboration with the wonderful team at Napa Agency.
-Napa School is an educational and consulting service that provides content for companies seeking creative input from artists, professional artists, and consumers alike.
-Through the new website, it’s easy to book live or remote workshops on topics such as embroidery, collage, or even face painting.
-You can also find inspiration in the extensive photo gallery and Napa School’s Instagram posts.
+Riesen Design had the pleasure of implementing Napa School's own website with the pleasant team at Napa Agency.
+Napa School is an education and consulting service that provides content for businesses seeking artists' creative input, professional artists, and consumers alike.
+Through the new website, it is easy to book live or remote workshops on topics such as embroidery, collage, or even face painting.
+Inspiration can also be found in the extensive image gallery and Napa School's Instagram posts.

 Solution

-The site was built using Webflow—a tool that allows you to create fully customized websites without coding.
-Webflow still generates very clean code behind the scenes, and you can add your own custom code to the pages if needed.
-This way, the designer retains full control from the layout phase through to the final result, and updating content is easy for the client.
+The pages were implemented with Webflow – a tool that enables the creation of fully customized websites without coding.
+Webflow still generates very clean code in the background, and custom code can be added to the pages if needed.
+This gives the designer full control from the layout phase to the final result, and updating content is easy for the client.

 • Technical implementation

-The homepage of the Napa School website, featuring a purple header, a navigation bar, and information about teaching and consulting services for artists, businesses, and organizations.
+The Napa School website homepage, featuring a purple heading, a navigation bar, and information about education and consulting services for artists, businesses, and communities.

-A laptop with the NAPA School website open, surrounded by a book, a phone, a watch, a notebook, and a mouse on the desk.
+A laptop with NAPA School's website open, surrounded by a book, phone, wristwatch, notebook, and mouse on the table.

-The three sections of the NAPA School website: online workshop, NAPA School instruction and consulting, each with its own background color and content.
+Three sections of the Napa School website: remote workshop, Napa School - education and consulting, each with its own background colour and content.

-Craft supplies, such as green ribbon, scissors, a green pen, knitting needles, and heart-shaped paper cutouts on a white background, with the text "NAPA School: The Spirit of Doing" in the center.
+Craft supplies, such as green ribbon, scissors, a green pen, knitting needles, and heart-shaped paper cutouts, on a white background, with the text 'NAPA School Tekemisen meininki' in the middle.

-Three screenshots of the NAPA School website side by side: Live Workshop, Gallery, and Inspiration, featuring images, text, and buttons.
+Three Napa School website screens side-by-side: Live workshop, gallery, and inspiration, featuring images, text, and buttons.

-A colorful floral wreath on a light pink background with the text '05/2018 FLORAL WREATH Marjo Maininki'.
+A colourful flower wreath on a pink background with the text '05/2018 KUKKASEPPELE Marjo Maininki'.

-The mobile view of the NAPA School page, showing graffiti made of letters being painted and a menu with the following options: About Us, Remote Workshop, Live Workshop, Consulting, Gallery, and Inspiration.
+Mobile view of the Napa School page, showing letter graffiti being painted and a menu with options: About Us, Remote Workshop, Live Workshop, Consulting, Gallery, and Inspiration.

 A laptop, tablet, and smartphone displaying the Napa School website and remote workshop pages on a white background, with a green plant on the left.